calistad/Bikesharing_Analysis/README.md

 [Click here to explore the dashboard](https://public.tableau.com/app/profile/elsie.dong/viz/Citibike-book/CitibikeAnalysis)

-- More annual subscriber users than short-term customer users.
+- More annual subscriber users than short-term customer users, which suggests this service could be in demand for cities.

 ![Screen Shot 2021-11-21 at 12 05 04 AM](https://user-images.githubusercontent.com/88747464/142750313-4f9dac31-5e9c-45a3-b09e-2c2008c6a98b.png)